Global Health Case Competition

 It's FREE!
 There is no participation fee for the Case Competition.

-The winning team will represent Vanderbilt University in an all expenses paid trip to the Emory Global Health Case Competition.
+The winning team will receive a cash prize and represent Vanderbilt University in an all-expenses-paid trip to the Emory Global Health Case Competition.

 On the day of this competition, this team will compete against over 20 universities from around the world at the chance to win up to $6,000 in cash awards.